 4) Numbers seem to be slightly off in line 155: R78K and T34Q are ~10-fold, but T34A is 6.3 and T34E is 3.7, hardly 10-fold.

-fix
+We would like to thank the reviewer for catching this.
+We have now added a range of values, instead of only the maximum value: In particular, mutations that are not in the interface with the GAP both increased (3-fold, R108G mutant) and decreased (3 to 10-fold, R78K, T34E/Q/A, and D79S mutants) the catalytic efficiency of GAP-mediated GTP hydrolysis, compared to wild-type Gsp1 (Fig. 3a).

 5) I find it very interesting that a cycling between two forms of a switch is necessary rather than one or the other conformation.
 A similar effect has been observed in a cis-trans molecular switch in the circadian clock (Partch and coworkers, Mol.
 Cell, 2017, 66:447).
 Perhaps the authors can comment on a possible mechanism of how cycle dynamics, rather end populations can impact downstream biological processes?